Higashi-Totsuka Station: Station layout

 The station consists of a single island platform with two tracks.
 The station buildings are built above the platforms.
-The station had a Midori no Madoguchi staffed ticket office ,but it is closed since August 2024; the only way to buy tickets is to use the ticket machines.
+The station had a Midori no Madoguchi staffed ticket office, but it has been closed since August 2024.

 The Yokosuka line and the Shōnan-Shinjuku through services share the exact same platforms.

 History

 Higashi-Totsuka Station opened as a station on the Japanese National Railways (JNR) on October 1, 1980, after local residents had petitioned the government for a railway station for over a half century.
 The opening coincided with the separation of the tracks for the Tōkaidō Main Line and Yokosuka Line into two separate sets of tracks from Yokohama through Ōfuna Station.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 44,389 passengers daily (boarding passengers only).
 Higashi totsuka station is very crowded in the morning and night rush hours.
 Whenever a train arrives at the station, there is a long line for the escalator going toward the station building, which is above the tracks.
 The escalator that goes down to the platforms of Higashi totsuka station changes to an escalator that goes up to the station building at 5:30 P.M JST.

 The passenger figures (boarding passengers only) for previous years are as shown below.